 Vuong Nguyen is a popular Facebooker with more than 10,500 followers.
 Besides sharing news articles, Vuong often live-streams to express his opinion and debate on national and social issues such as sovereignty, corruption, and land rights.

 Vuong participated in the mass demonstrations against two bills on Special Economic Zone and Cybersecurity on June 10, 2018.
 The security police of Tan Tao Ward, Binh Tan District, Ho Chi Minh city fined him 750.000 VND (approximately 35 USD) for “disturbing public order."
-According to Facebooker Vo Hong Ly, Vuong had been detained for three days by public security near Hoang Van Thu park during the protest.
+According to Facebooker Vo Hong Ly, Vuong was detained for three days by public security near Hoang Van Thu park during the protest.

 Arrested September 23, 2019.
 Sentenced to 8 years in prison under Art.
 117 (2015 Code).
 Expected Release is September 23, 2027.